EasyBrizy/Brizy-Local-Editor/packages/create-brizy-thirdparty/README.md

 # Create Brizy ThirdParty Components
 The easiest way to get started with Brizy Thirdparty is by using `npx @brizy/create-thirdparty`.
 This CLI tool enables you to quickly start building a thirdparty components for the Brizy Builder, with everything set up for you.

-This package includes the global command for [Brizy Thirdparty Components](https://github.com/EasyBrizy/Brizy-Local-Editor).<br>
+This package includes the global command for create package with [Brizy Thirdparty Components](https://github.com/EasyBrizy/Brizy-Local-Editor).<br>
 Please refer to its documentation:
 - [Getting Started](https://brizy.io) – Or HomePage .

+You can create a new project interactively.
 To get started, use the following command:

-### Interactive

-You can create a new project interactively by running:

 ```bash
 npx @brizy/create-thirdparty
 ```

 You will be asked for the name of your project